alewin/useWorker/docs/CONTRIBUTE.md

 ## Run `examples` Steps

-- open the `packages/useWorker` directory
+- open the `apps/examples` directory
-- run `pnpm run start`
+- run `pnpm run dev`

 ## How to debug

-- the `packages/examples` project is linked to the `packages/useWorker` build so you can test your changes immediately
+- the `apps/examples` project is linked to the `packages/useWorker` build so you can test your changes immediately